Dangerous Driving and causing death by dangerous driving

 Dangerous driving and causing death by dangerous driving are both serious offences.
-They should only be dealt with by solicitors with experience in both Motoring Law and also in Serious Crime.
+They are best dealt with by solicitors with experience in both Motoring Law and also in Serious Crime.
 There is little to gain by playing down the seriousness of these offences.
 Both can carry substantial prison sentences, and must be handled very carefully from the outset.

 For cases involving death or serious injury, Mary Monson will play an active role in the preparation of the defence, and she will be instrumental in the selection of the barrister when the case reaches the Crown Court.

-If you want to discuss an allegation of Dangerous Driving or Causing Death by Dangerous or Careless Driving, please call us on freephone 0808 155 4870 for a no-obligation chat.
+If you want to discuss an allegation of dangerous driving or causing death by dangerous driving, please call us on 24hr freephone 0808 155 4870 (nationwide) for a no-obligation chat.
+We have offices in London, Manchester, Salford & Birmingham and appear in all courts in England and Wales.

 Our motoring solicitors’ case studies